-This month, the labor costs index fell slightly from 83.3 to 82.8, while overall costs continued to move up from 74.8 to 76.6.
-We will not say too much about this, except that this index has maintained a high level over the long term, showing that high labor costs are structural rather than cyclical.
+This month, the labor costs index fell slightly from 82.8 to 80.8, while overall costs also fell from 76.6 to 72.1.
+We will not say too much about this, except that this index has maintained a high level over the long term, showing that high labor costs in China are structural rather than cyclical.
+Rapidly-rising labor costs, despite a slowing upward trend in overall costs, indicate that other factors of production other than labor costs are expected to slow.
+We believe there may be two reasons, first, a drop in commodity prices, and second, excess capacity leading to sluggish prices for manufactured goods.